TYW-Lab/TYW-Lab.github.io/_pages/research.md

 <div style="font-size:14pt;line-height:1.5;margin-left: -50px;">
     <div class="row">
         <div class="columntext">
-            Despite the advancements in artificial intelligence, the working principle of its source of inspiration &mdash; biological neural networks &mdash; is still not elucidated.
-The difficulty comes in two folds, it is both challenging to measure and to analyze neural activity data.
+            Despite the advances in AI, the working principle of its source of inspiration &mdash; biological neural networks &mdash; is still not elucidated.
+The difficulty comes in twofolds, it is both challenging to measure and to analyze neural activity data.
 We are interested in helping with this endeavor in two ways:
             <ol>
                 <li> <u>Seeing through light scattering</u>: While optical imaging provides a minimally invasive means to measure the activities of biological neurons across a large population, imaging through turbid biological tissue is challenging due to the highly complex and dynamical nature of tissue-induced light scattering.
-We are interested in exploring ways to instantly de-scatter light through a mixture of physics and AI methods.
-Combined with state-of-the-art optical microscopy or spectroscopy, these methods will enable us to substantially push the depth of brain imaging.</li>
+We are interested in exploring new ways for instant light de-scattering through a mixture of physics and AI methods.
+When combined with state-of-the-art optical microscopy or spectroscopy, these methods will enable us to substantially push the depth of brain imaging. </li>
-                <li> <u>Understanding neuronal activity data</u>: To test if the information in current large-scale neuronal recording dataset contains sufficient information for modeling circuit-level functions, we will explore state-of-the-art AI models for neuronal data analysis.</li>
+                <li> <u>Understanding neuronal activity data</u>: To test if the information in current large-scale neuronal recording datasets contains the information for decoding brain functions on the circuit level, we will explore state-of-the-art AI models for neuronal data analysis, with a focus on the predictive power of the model.</li>
             </ol>
         </div>
         <div class="columnfig">